-An academic institution may submit up to two proposals as the lead institution, but may not submit more than one proposal as the lead institution in any one of the following four proposal categories:
+An academic institution may submit up to two proposals as the lead institution, but may not submit more than one proposal as the lead institution in any one of the following three proposal categories:

 - 1. Network Coordination Office (NCO), - 2.
-Cyberinfrastructure (CI), - 3.
-Computational Modeling and Simulation Center (SimCenter), and - 4.
-Experimental Facility (EF), which includes the Post-Disaster, Rapid Response Research (RAPID) Facility.
+Computational Modeling and Simulation Center (SimCenter), and - 3.
+Post-Disaster, Rapid Response Research (RAPID) Facility.

 A full proposal involving more than one organization must be submitted as a single administrative package from the lead institution; collaborative full proposals with multiple administrative packages will not be accepted and will be returned without review.
 If the Principal Investigator of a full proposal leaves or transfers to another institution during the review process or after an award is made, the proposal/award remains with the lead institution.
 Additionally, the lead institution cannot be changed after submission of the full proposal.
 National laboratories and private sector companies, as well as non-U.S. institutions, may participate in NHERI award activities using their own resources and cannot receive NSF support from an award made under this solicitation; however, this shall not be interpreted to prohibit purchases, services, or sales contracts/agreements with these entities.
-A proposal for an EF, including the RAPID Facility, must be a single academic institution proposal with all proposed facility resources owned, operated, and maintained by the academic institution and located within the United States to facilitate access by NSF-supported users.
+A proposal for the RAPID Facility must have all facility resources owned, operated, and maintained by the lead institution and located within the United States to facilitate access by NSF-supported users.